littbarskiadeh/stocks-oracle/README.md

-# My First Oracle for a Solidity Smart Contract
+# Oracle for a Solidity Smart Contract

 React App to interact with Ethereum testnet using Injected Web3 provider (ganache-cli and Metamask)